 Wisdom (Hokhmah), among the most prominent words in both the Degel and the BeShT (in the BeShT 0.0031, in Degel 0.0026), is not supposed to affirm desire, but to bury it, according to the teaching brought twice by R. Ephraim of Sudylkow in the name of the BeShT:

-As I heard from my grandfather, my master, may he be remembered for eternal life, in the name of the Sefer Brit Menuhah, that The Tombs of Lust [Kivrot Hata’avah] (or Tombs of Desire) is the quality of wisdom, because there they buried the people who had lusted (after meat- see Numbers 11) meaning when a person achieves the attribute of wisdom then all his desires are nullified due to the intensity of his cleaving [to God].
+As I heard from my grandfather, my master, may he be remembered for eternal life, in the name of the Sefer Brit Menuhah, that The Tombs of Lust [Kivrot Hata’avah] (or Tombs of Desire) is the aspect of wisdom, because there they buried the people who had lusted (after meat- see Numbers 11) meaning when a person achieves the attribute of wisdom then all his desires are nullified due to the intensity of his cleaving [to God].
 I have previously written in the name of my grandfather, my master, that when a person arrives at Wisdom then all foreign physical desires are nullified in him, except those necessary for man's existence in this world, and he said this in the name of Sefer Brit Menuhah.”

 The author’s citing of Brit Menuhah and the analysis of this quotation has been discussed mainly in the context of the role of consciousness and the use of the mystical technique of letter combinations in traditions from the BeShT.
 In the context of the present analysis, it becomes clear that the quote conceals another message, which has remained unexplored by scholars so far.
 Brit Menuhah is cited in order to reinforce an ascetic, anti-physical message that cleaving to God (devekut) is contrary to materiality.
 Lusts and desires are not tempered here – one cannot elevate them, but only lower them into the depths of hell.
 Not only devekut, but hokhma, preoccupation with mental content, suppresses desire – a suppression that is viewed positively – and leaves only what is needed for continued bodily existence, preventing complete annihilation.